ehulders/Meraki-Ansible-Deployment/readme.md

 ### Running playbook

 All thats left to do is now lets run the playbook, to do this manually this can be done simply with the command executed on your local workstation.
 If you've manually hardcoded the auth and org details for Merki in your playbook then you can run the below.
+While this playbook runs explore your Meraki dashboard to see the resources being created within Meraki.

 ```
 ansible-playbook deploy-branch-readyaml.yaml
 ```

-If you've manually hardcoded the auth and org details for Merki in your playbook then you can run the below.
+If you've edited the playbook to manually hardcode the auth and org details for Merki in your playbook then you can run the below.
 Otherwise you can add them in at runtime like so.

 ```
 ansible-playbook deploy-branch-readyaml.yaml --extra-vars "auth=<YOUR API TOKEN HERE> org=<YOUR ORG NAME HERE>"